-At the beginning of the algorithm, the sequence of the variables is re-ordered.
-For \textit{compvars}, it is re-ordered by the ascending order of the affected number of tensors.
-Whereas for \textit{sizevars}, it is re-ordered by the ascending order of the buffer size (line [\ref{alg:ldm:sort:begin}-\ref{alg:ldm:sort:end}]).
-After that, the buffer for each variable is initialized to a pre-defined size across each tensor (line [\ref{alg:ldm:init:begin}-\ref{alg:ldm:init:end}]).
-The buffer size is set to the minimum of the variable size and 64.
-The number 64 is chosen based on empirical study that reading 64 floats per memory access achieves good bandwidth on Sunway (line [\ref{alg:ldm:64:begin}-\ref{alg:ldm:64:end}]).
-Then, the algorithm checks if the buffer size is larger than the capacity of LDM.
-If so, the data to be transferred for current variable or even the previous buffered variable needs to be reduced to fit in the limited capacity of LDM (line [\ref{alg:ldm:check:begin}-\ref{alg:ldm:check:end}]).
+At the beginning of the algorithm, the sequence of the iterators is reordered.
+For \textit{compiters}, it is reordered by the ascending order of the affected number of tensors.
+Whereas for \textit{sizeiters}, it is reordered by the ascending order of the buffer size (line \ref{alg:ldm:sort:begin}-\ref{alg:ldm:sort:end}).
+After that, the buffer iterator for each loop iterator is initialized to a pre-defined size across each tensor (line \ref{alg:ldm:init:begin}-\ref{alg:ldm:init:end}).
+The buffer size is set to the minimum between the loop range and \textit{InitValue}.
+The number \textit{InitValue} is chosen based on empirical study that reading \textit{InitValue} floats per memory access achieves good bandwidth, and \textit{InitValue} is set to 64 on Sunway (line \ref{alg:ldm:64:begin}-\ref{alg:ldm:64:end}).
+Then, the algorithm checks if the buffer size is larger than the size of LDM.
+If so, the amount of data to be transferred for current buffer iterators or even the previous buffered iterators needs to be reduced to fit in the limited size of LDM (line \ref{alg:ldm:check:begin}-\ref{alg:ldm:check:end}).

-During the initialization, the algorithm invokes the \textit{UPDATE} function if the range of the variable to be buffered equals to the range of the loop variable.
-When the dimension of the tensor to be buffered is no longer associated with any variables, the higher dimension needs be adjusted to change the buffer size.
-And the \textit{CLASSIFY} function is invoked to update \textit{numvars}, \textit{sizevars} and \textit{compvars} (line [\ref{alg:ldm:dim:begin1}-\ref{alg:ldm:dim:end1}, \ref{alg:ldm:dim:begin3}-\ref{alg:ldm:dim:end3}, \ref{alg:ldm:dim:begin2}-\ref{alg:ldm:dim:end2}]).
-After the initialization, if the LDM still has free space, the buffer size of each variable is expanded to improve the LDM utilization.
+During the initialization, the algorithm invokes the \textit{UPDATE} function if the range of the buffer iterator equals to the range of the loop iterator.
+When the dimension of the tensor to be buffered is no longer associated with any iterators, the higher dimension needs be adjusted to change the buffer size.
+And the \textit{CLASSIFY} function is invoked to update \textit{numiters}, \textit{sizeiters} and \textit{compiters} (line \ref{alg:ldm:dim:begin1}-\ref{alg:ldm:dim:end1}, \ref{alg:ldm:dim:begin3}-\ref{alg:ldm:dim:end3}, \ref{alg:ldm:dim:begin2}-\ref{alg:ldm:dim:end2}).
+After the initialization, if the LDM still has free space, the buffer size of each iterator is expanded to improve the LDM utilization.
 We use a greedy algorithm to load as much data into LDM as possible.
-The algorithm terminates when the LDM usage reaches the maximum capacity (line [\ref{alg:ldm:extent:begin}-\ref{alg:ldm:extent:end}]).
+The algorithm terminates when the LDM usage reaches the maximum size (line \ref{alg:ldm:extent:begin}-\ref{alg:ldm:extent:end}).